If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!

 The ability to preserve food is beneficial for so many reasons.

-Not only can freeze-dried food be stored longer, but sometimes, the food tastes surprisingly better!
-The structural integrity of the food is better preserved compared to dehydrating, which uses heat and airflow.
+Not only can freeze-dried food be stored longer, but the food tastes surprisingly better sometimes!
+The food’s structural integrity is better preserved than dehydration, which uses heat and airflow.

-With some dehydrators, excess heat can result in a loss of nutritional content or a weird flavor/texture.
+With dehydrators, excess heat can result in a loss of nutritional content or a weird flavor/texture.

 Because freeze-drying removes moisture in a controlled environment, most of the food’s structural integrity is preserved.